JetBrains/teamcity-documentation/topics/statistic-charts.md

 ## Build Configuration Statistics

 Statistics information is also available at the build configuration level.
-These charts demonstrate the successful build rate, the build duration, time builds spent in queue, time spent on fixing tests, artifact size, and test count.
+These charts demonstrate the successful build rate, the build duration, time builds spent in the queue, time spent on fixing tests, artifact size, and test count.
 The charts also show code coverage, duplicates and inspection results if these are included in the respective build configuration.

 <img src="BCStatistics_8.0.png" width="750" alt="Build statistics"/>